fristaildg/pedalboards/README.md

  - Fix Zoom slider in PublicBoard (it does not go to the end of the bar)
  - Enable user to duplicate a board
  - Refactor translation files structure
+ - Refactor public board no enable translations on the page (currently not working because it is dynamic)
+ - Truncate copy link on my-board

 ## Getting Started